mikeal/raw-sha-links/README.md

 * All hashes must link to `raw` blocks
 (does not support other [multicodecs](https://github.com/multiformats/multicodec)).
 * All hashes must use sha2 encoding (256, 364 or 512).
-* All hashes must be the same length, not mixing and matching.
+* All hashes must be the same length, no mixing and matching hashes of different lengths.

-This may seem like a very narrow case but it's actually quite common to create new lists of links to hashes binary blocks.
+This may seem like a very narrow case but it's actually quite common to create new lists of links to hashed binary blocks.

 By restricting to only SHA hashes we ensure that the block encoder/decoder can be implemented as a very small JavaScript library using only the available hashing functions in